Cardiologist Eric Topol on How AI Can Bring Humanity Back to Medicine

-In his new book, Deep Learning, the cardiologist argues that artificial intelligence can bring humanity back to medicine.
+In his new book, Deep Medicine, the cardiologist argues that artificial intelligence can bring humanity back to medicine.

 You tweet several times a day about the latest medical studies.
 Do you really read all of those articles?